 - Sept 2017 - Service Nodes launch on mainnet

-- Mar 2018 - Block DX(decentralized exchange) dApp beta built on the Blocknet Protocol
+- Mar 2018 - Block DX (decentralized exchange) dApp alpha release built on the Blocknet Protocol

 - XCurrency was created July 9, 2014